Inflation Risk in Retirement

 In addition, inflation is a real risk that you must address, even in our prolonged low inflation / bull run market.
 Inflation averages +/- 3.3 % per year, and this includes the runaway years in the 1970’s.
 Here’s a link to the federal CPI inflation calculator.

-Nothing will truly protect you from inflation.
-The only way to deal with inflation is to ensure that your assets and income grows as well, to maintain your purchasing power.
+The only way to deal with inflation is to ensure that your assets and income both grow enough to maintain – or increase – your purchasing power.

-Now, if you’re wondering how an annuity could possibly fit into this equation, here’s the key:
+Now, if you’re wondering how a fixed-income asset like an annuity could possibly fit into this equation, here are two key factors:

 When you use an annuity to create a foundation of income in your portfolio, you create a guaranteed floor to build off of.
 This allows you to invest remainder assets for growth and for the creation of more income streams in the future.